tjschillinger/Human-Kind/README.md

 Human Kind
 ==================
 Human Kind encourages acts of kindness via challenges and rewards.
-This project, however, allowed me and my team the oppertunity to create a showcase for this app as if it existed.
+This project allowed me and my team the oppertunity to create a showcase for this app as if it existed.
 We poured much creativity into the project in order to position it intelligibly and convert the user.

 ![Landing Page](http://i.imgur.com/xMhjNfm.png)